 Customer Service Vs. Customer Success

 The key difference between Customer Service (also known as customer support) and Customer Success is that the former is about being reactive.
-Whereas customer success depends on being reactive.
-As a result, Customer Service is for dealing with customers’ problems when customers raise them.
+In contrast, customer success depends on being reactive.
+As a result, customer service is used to deal with customers’ problems when customers raise them.

 Overall, customer service focuses on fulfilling specific customers’ requests by fielding customer questions, issues, and requests over the phone, email, live chat, and social media.

 A shocking 69% of customers stop doing business with a company due to one bad experience.
-Hence, why you still need to exceed expectations with excellent customer service to ensure customers remain loyal, recommend you to others and be long-term trusted advocates.
+Hence, why do you still need to exceed expectations with excellent customer service?
+To ensure customers remain loyal, recommend you to others, and be long-term trusted advocates.

-Customer success, on the other hand, is the process of working in partnership with customers to help them get more value out of their purchase and share their feedback with you.
+On the other hand, customer success is working with customers to help them get more value out of their purchases and share their feedback with you.
 In summary, it helps to drive the customer experience forward and ensure a stable path into the future.

 Customer Experience Vs. Customer Success

 Customer Experience is a focus on specific interactions.
 It revolves around how easy and satisfying it is for customers to use your product.
 Customer Success looks at the customer journey as a whole.
-Still, it puts Customer Experience into context, helping teams understand their customers’ overall needs and business goals.
+Still, it contextualizes Customer Experience, helping teams understand their customers’ overall needs and business goals.

 Account Management Vs. Customer Success

-Account Management refers to the long-term strategy of delivering significant value over time to your “key accounts”.
-In other words, a systematic approach to managing, retaining and growing your organisation’s most valuable customers.
-Primarily by focusing on maximising mutual value by achieving mutually beneficial goals.
+Account Management is the long-term strategy of delivering significant value over time to your “key accounts.”
+In other words, it is a systematic approach to managing, retaining, and growing your organization’s most valuable customers.
+It can be achieved primarily by maximizing mutual value and achieving mutually beneficial goals.

 Much like customer service, account management focuses on case-by-case interactions and is reactive.
-However, it differs from Customer Success in the sense that the purpose of the account management mindset is on the money coming in rather than meeting customer needs.
+However, it differs from customer success in the sense that the purpose of the account management mindset is to focus on the money coming in rather than meeting customer needs.

 Final Word: Gain the Skills to Improve Customer Retention

-Instead, to skyrocket loyalty and revenue, CSMs must prioritise high-level strategic goals and align them with their key stakeholders and accounts.
+Instead, to skyrocket loyalty and revenue, CSMs must prioritize high-level strategic goals and align them with their key stakeholders and accounts.

-Customer Success (CSM) training supports managers in developing the application skills needed to effectively engage, manage and retain customers – while maximising repeat business.
+Customer Success (CSM) training supports managers in developing the application skills needed to effectively engage, manage, and retain customers – while maximizing repeat business.